 Economic correlates of COVID-19 testing and test positivity.

 Two general patterns are apparent in testing and positivity by zip code from which patients were identified.
-The first general pattern is that individuals who received tests at the beginning of the COVID-19 epidemic in Orange County (regardless of testing outcome) reside in zip codes with higher overall median HHI.
-For example, in week 10 (corresponding to the second week in March) the median HHI in the zip codes of all patients was $97,459; by contrast, in week 21 (corresponding to the 4th week in May) it fell to $80,218.
+The first general pattern is that individuals who received tests at the beginning of the COVID-19 epidemic in Orange County (regardless of testing outcome) resided in zip codes with higher overall median HHI.
+For example, in the second week of March, the median HHI in the zip codes of all patients was $97,459; by contrast, in the fourth week of May, it fell to $80,218.

-The second apparent pattern is the widening over time in the difference in median HHI between those who test positive and those who test negative.
-For example, individuals who tested positive in week 21 came from zip codes with a median HHI of $65,645; by contrast, individuals who tested negative in week 21 live in zip codes with a median HHI of $81,347.
+The second apparent pattern is the widening over time in the difference in median HHI between those who tested positive and those who tested negative (Figure 3).
+For example, individuals who tested positive in the fourth week of May lived in zip codes with a median HHI of $65,645; by contrast, individuals who tested negative in the fourth week of May lived in zip codes with a median HHI of $81,347.

 Logistic regression for odds of being diagnosed with COVID-19.

 The regression results appear in Table 1.
-The odds of being diagnosed positive are greater among people from zip codes with relatively lower median HHI.
 There is a general pattern of increasing odds of being diagnosed with COVID-19 by age, with the highest predicted odds of being diagnosed with COVID-19 occurring among 20- 24 year olds (AOR: 5.29; CI: 4.30 – 6.51).
 Males have higher odds of being diagnosed with COVID-19 (Table 1).
 For example, when looking at the entire data set (M1 in Table 1), males have 36% higher odds of being diagnosed with COVID-19 than females.
 Individuals who self-identified as being Hispanic or Latino had higher odds of being diagnosed with COVID-19.
 In comparison to people who identified as White, they had 30% increased odds of being diagnosed with COVID-19 (AOR: 1.30, CI: 1.21 – 1.40).

 Median HHI at the zip code level was a statistically significant predictor of being diagnosed with COVID-19.
-In the baseline model (M1 of Table 1) the adjusted odds ratio suggests that for every $10k increase in zip code level median HHI there is a 11% decrease in the odds of being diagnosed with COVID-19.
-From Figure 3 it was apparent that this effect changed over time, with most tests being done among people from higher income areas at the beginning of the and later with most people testing positive coming from lower income zip codes.
+In the baseline model (M1 of Table 1), the adjusted odds ratio suggests that for every $10k increase in zip code level median HHI there is a 11% decrease in the odds of being diagnosed with COVID-19.
+From Figure 3 it was apparent that this effect changed over time, with higher zip-code level household income for positive cases in early March.
+By late March, the HHI for positive cases had dropped below that for negative cases.
 In M2 (from Table 1) an interaction term between median HHI and month was included.
-Using March as the comparison month, median HHI in all subsequent months was associated with decreased odds of testing positive for COVID-19 (22% decrease in April, 27% decrease in May, and 17% decrease in June).
+Using March as the comparison month, an increase in median HHI in all subsequent months was associated with decreased odds of testing positive for COVID-19 (22% decrease in April, 27% decrease in May, and 17% decrease in June).

-Figure 1: Reported COVID-19 case incidence and COVID-19 testing intensity in Orange County in March, April, and May of 2020.
+Figure 1: Reported COVID-19 case incidence and COVID-19 testing intensity in Orange County zip codes in March, April, and May of 2020.
 Supplementary Figure 1 indicates city locations (corresponding to dashed black borders).

 Figure 2: Results of tests for spatial clustering of reported COVID-19 case intensity (top row) and COVID-19 testing intensity (bottom row).
 Classifications come from LISA (local indicators of spatial autocorrelation) statistics and only statistically significant outcomes are shown.
 Hotspots are indicated in red, coldspots in blue, and grey areas are statistically significant outliers (either high values surrounded by low values or low values surrounded by high values).
 Global Moran’s I statistics and pseudo p-values are included in each panel.